 User-generated content is critical for any kind of brand because it adds more credibility and value to your products when other customers vouch for the quality of what they’ve read online.
 In fact, research has shown that user reviews are actually one of the most influential factors when shoppers are deciding which product to ultimately purchase.
 Thus ecommerce customer service is relevant for any kind of business.

 In order to facilitate this type of content, you can encourage past customers who have already made a purchase from your site to write a brief review about their overall experience throughout the checkout process as well as with the product itself.
-Not only will this help to improve future conversions, but it also helps to establish a positive image among your existing customers as well as potential prospects.
+Not only will this help to improve customer experience with future conversions, but it also helps to establish a positive image among your existing customers as well as potential prospects.

 12. Highlight Your Most Popular Products